junksamiad/template-sender-engine/lld/processing-engines/whatsapp/05-openai-integration.md

     // This will:
     // 1.
 Create an OpenAI thread and store the thread_id in contextObject
     // 2.
 Run the OpenAI assistant to generate content variables
     // 3.
-Store the content_variables in contextObject and contextObject.conversation_data
+Store the content_variables in contextObject.conversation_data
     // 4.
 Create a pending_assistant_message with metrics in contextObject.conversation_data
     const openAIResult = await processWithOpenAI(openai, contextObject);